nrbns/Regen-v1/README.md

-# OmniBrowser - The Internet Operating System
+# Regen - The Internet Operating System

 > **India's first execution browser: search, automate, trade, all in one.**

-OmniBrowser combines **5 pillars** that no browser has together:
+Regen combines **5 pillars** that no browser has together:

 - 🚀 **Chrome-level browsing** - Fast, stable, familiar
 - 🤖 **Atlas/Comet automation** - Built-in, not a plugin